Probate Q&A Series

 • Obtain the original will or a certified copy.
 If you cannot obtain it voluntarily, proceed with a subpoena (see below).

-• File the will with the clerk’s office and submit a petition for probate under N.C.G.S. § 31-6.
+• File the will with the clerk’s office and submit an application or petition for probate under N.C.G.S. § 31-6.

 2. Using a Subpoena Duces Tecum

-If the custodian refuses to hand over the original document, you can serve a subpoena duces tecum under the North Carolina Rules of Civil Procedure.
-Rule 45 lets you command a non-party to produce documents in your possession:
+If the custodian refuses to hand over the original document, you may seek a subpoena duces tecum in a pending proceeding under the North Carolina Rules of Civil Procedure.
+Rule 45 lets you command a person to produce documents in that person’s possession:

 • Serve the subpoena on the custodian along with a schedule specifying the will as the document to produce.